git-pull/website/code_explorer/django-vs-flask-2017.rst

 The other for me, was Flask and SQLAlchemy.
 Flask had a super fast template engine.
 Straight-forward modularization with blueprints.
-Works well with python code you have on standby.
+Works well with current python code stored away.
 SQLAlchemy `is in AOSA
 <http://aosabook.org/en/sqlalchemy.html>`_ (*The Architecture of Open
 Source Applications*).
 And the way it builds on top of that layer of core commands.
 Brilliant architecture.